zhibailin/MasteringEnglish/06-You-Won't-Get-Rich-Renting-Out-Your-Time.md

 They’re in an investment firm, and they’re buying equity.
 These are much more the routes to wealth.
 __It doesn’t come through__ the hours.

+> You want a career where your inputs don’t match your outputs

+You really just want a job, or a career, or a profession where your inputs don’t match your outputs.
+__If you look at__ modern society, again this is later in the tweetstorm.
+[[Business]]es that have high creativity and high [[leverage]] tends to be __ones__ where you could do an hour of work, and it can have a huge effect.
+Or you can do 1,000 hours of work, and it can have no effect.